- Normal precautions

 There have been reports of other ways of getting a residency permit, including at least one company offering residency permits for the island of Margarita, but these permits may be of dubious legality and you should avoid them.

 Any dual national Venezuelan must use their Venezuelan identity documents to enter and leave the country.

 Travelling with children

-Children travelling unaccompanied, with a guardian, or with one parent must provide a letter from the non-travelling parent(s) confirming that they are satisfied for the child to travel without them.
+Children travelling unaccompanied, with a guardian, or with one parent must provide a copy of their birth certificate and written, notarised authorization from the non-travelling parent(s) or legal guardian specifically granting permission to travel alone, with one parent, or with a third party.
 This letter must include all the travel details and must be notarised by a local notary public.
-If the child is resident overseas, the letter must be notarised by the nearest Venezuelan consulate/embassy.
+If the child is resident overseas, the letter must be notarised by the nearest Venezuelan Consulate/Embassy.
 The child should carry this letter while travelling within in the country and also when leaving Venezuela.
-Children may be denied exit from the country if they do not have this letter
+Children may be denied exit from the country if they do not have this letter.

-Check with your doctor well in advance (8 weeks) of travelling to see what vaccinations you need for Venezuela.
-The Venezuelan Pharmaceutical Federation has reported that there is a shortage of50% of medication supplies due to the economic crisis.
-Make sure you bring enough medication for your stay.
+Check with your doctor well in advance (at least eight weeks) of travelling to see what vaccinations you need for Venezuela.
+Make sure you bring enough medication for your stay, bearing in mind the acute shortages of all medication in the country.
 Medical facilities in Venezuela vary widely in quality.
-More complex treatments may require evacuation to the US
+More complex treatments may require evacuation to the US.

 Malaria is present in Venezuela so you should take medical advice on anti-malarial medication before travelling.
 Take adequate precautions against being bitten by mosquitoes by using bed nets and repellents, and wearing closed shoes, long sleeves and trousers.

 Dengue fever is endemic to Latin America and can occur throughout the year.
 Take precautions against being bitten by Dengue-carrying mosquitoes, which are active throughout the day.